 Stimulates milk production

-Stimulates T3 and T4 production
+Stimulates the production of T3 and T4

-Stimulates ova / sperm and estrogen development in women
+Stimulates egg/sperm and estrogen development in women

 Kidneys and blood vessels

-Uterus and breasts
+uterus and breasts

 T3 and T4

-Bones and kidneys
+bones and kidneys

 Stimulate metabolic pattern and regulate growth and development

-Favors bone formation and lowers calcium levels
+Promotes bone formation and lowers calcium levels

-Bones, Kidneys and Intestines
+Bones, kidneys and intestines

-Epinephrine (small amounts to norephinephrine)
+Epinephrine (in small amounts to norephinephrine)